urushahi/Whack-a-Rabbit/README.md

 * Each strike gives u a 10 point
 * Game over when u misss for 10 attempts

+# Description
-Made using JS
+* Made using Core Javascript
-Custom made Rabbit in Figma
+* Custom made Rabbit Illustration in Figma